tlswg/tls13-spec/draft-ietf-tls-tls13.md

 layer endpoint, local configuration and preferences, etc.).
 If the server has a single certificate, it SHOULD attempt to validate that it meets these criteria.

-Note that there are certificates that use algorithms and/or algorithm combinations that cannot be currently used with TLS.
-For example, a certificate with RSASSA-PSS signature key (id-RSASSA-PSS OID in SubjectPublicKeyInfo) cannot be used because TLS defines no corresponding signature algorithm.

 As cipher suites that specify new key exchange methods are specified for the TLS protocol, they will imply the certificate format and the required encoded keying information.